quicwg/multipath/draft-ietf-quic-multipath.md

 Even when the multipath extension is used, migration can happen.
 E.g. the client's source port and/or IP address may change due to changes in network topology or address mappings, such as caused by NAT rebinding.
-In this case the server performs path validation (see {{Section 9 of QUIC-TRANSPORT}}
-and both peers are expected to use new connection IDs during this process.
+In this case the server performs path validation (see {{Section 9 of QUIC-TRANSPORT}}) and both peers are expected to use new connection IDs during this process.

-Even is the path validation is causes by a migration event, when the multipath extension is used, the endpoint treats the receipt of a PATH_CHALLENGE frame as a new path and also initiates path validation to open the path.
+Even is the path validation is caused by a migration event, when the multipath extension is used, the endpoint treats the receipt of a PATH_CHALLENGE frame as a new path and also initiates path validation to open the path.